 - incision breaking open (dehiscence)

 - infection of the incision

-Before the procedure, you will have a complete physical exam.
-It will check that any other medical conditions, such as high blood pressure and diabetes, are being treated effectively.
+Before the procedure, you’ll have a complete physical exam.
+Your doctor will ensure that you’re receiving effective treatment for any other medical conditions, such as high blood pressure and diabetes.
 If you smoke, you should try to stop several weeks before surgery.

-Make sure that you tell all of your doctors what drugs and vitamins you take.
-Be sure to mention any medicines that might thin your blood.
-These might cause complications and excessive bleeding during surgery.
+Tell your doctor if you’re taking any drugs and vitamins.
+Be sure to mention any medicines that thin your blood.
+These can cause complications and excessive bleeding during surgery.
 Examples of blood-thinning medications include: